-Figure 11.4 shows the time spectrum of the large BaF2 detector with respect to the EUROBALL INNER BALL (left part) and the small BaF_2 crystals (appearing on the right part of the figure and denoted by Helena).
-The time resolution when the BaF_2 detectors fired was 1.6 ns, allowing, as can be seen in the figure, for clean separation between gamma and neutron induced events.
+^{} Contact person: A. Bracco (Angela.Bracco@mi.infn.it) crystals) had to be also removed, there was room to place very close to the reaction chamber, 4 small BaF2 crystals from HECTOR's multiplicity filter (detectors with yellow housing in Figure 11.3).
+They were used to obtain the reaction time definition.
+Figure 11.4 shows the time spectrum of the large BaF2 detector with respect to the EUROBALL INNER BALL (left part) and the small BaF2 crystals (appearing on the right part of the figure and denoted by Helena).
+The time resolution when the BaF2 detectors fired was 1.6 ns, allowing, as can be seen in the figure, for clean separation between gamma and neutron induced events.
 In contrast, when the time was defined by the Inner Ball it produced a distribution with a width of 35 ns which did not allowed for gamma-neutron separation.
-Therefore, in the performed experiments the inner ball was used only as the multiplicity filter, while the reaction time was defined by the 4 small BaF_2 Helena detectors for all the events in which a high energy gamma-ray was detected.